 I've discovered so many different slime recipes and can't wait to try more.
 To start, I chose to learn how to make slime with glue, shaving cream, saline solution and an optional use of borax.

-Fluffy Slime Ingredients and Supplies
+Fluffy Slime Recipe Ingredients and Supplies

 You don't need many ingredients or materials to make this fun fluffy slime recipe!
 Gather the following slime ingredients, and keep in mind they are not suitable for young ages: